vkbo/novelWriter/docs/source/int_introduction.rst

 .. note::
    novelWriter is not intended to be a full office type word processor.
-It doesn't support images, links, tables, and other complex structure and objects often needed for such document.
+It doesn't support images, links, tables, and other complex structures and objects often needed for such documents.
    Formatting is limited to headers, and bold, italicised and strikethrough text.

 The main window does not have a toolbar like most other applications do.
 This reduces clutter, and